FelipeFontouraBr/FelipeFontouraBr/README.md

 ### Hello! 👋 Welcome to my profile

-I'm an Automation Engineer, Student Full Stack and Frontend passionate that loves apply his knowledge to solve problems and create innovative projects.
+I'm an Automation Engineer, Student Full Stack and Frontend passionate that loves apply his knowledge to solve problems and create innovative projects. :bulb:

 #### Technologies: